glmess/uol/Research-context.md

 ## Significance of the research

-The goal of this study is to add to the body of research knowkedge on microservices.
-One specific area where this research could make a difference is by producing a taxonomy that will guidance for practitioners as they look for better ways to adopt microservices and get value from it.
+The goal of this study is to add to the body of research knowledge on microservices.
+One specific area where this research could make a difference is by producing a taxonomy that will serve as guidance to practitioners as they look for better ways to adopt microservices and get value from it.

 Another reason why this research is important is the opportunity for it to contribute towards my PhD research which aims to propose a novel approach to building applications by way of automated composition of microservices.
 The output of the literature survey will serve as building block for constructing the new approach to microservice composition.